How to Train Your Dog Leave It and Drop It

-The Importance of Training Your Dog the Leave it and Drop it Cue
+The Benefits of Training Leave it and Drop it

 ''Drop it'' is a life saving cue all dogs should know.
 It could literally make the difference between life and death.
 Say, you drop your pills on the floor and Rover gobbles them up, or say your puppy finds a battery and decides to chew on it, releasing a toxic liquid. ''Drop it'' literally teaches your dog to spit things out on command.
 You can practice this cue at home and on walks so your dog will be safer.

 How to Train "Drop it"

 In order to teach drop it, you need to do some homework.
 Look for treats that are much higher in value than what you want your dog to drop.
 Dogs are opportunistic beings, and therefore, they will drop it, but only if it is worth it.
 You will first start with items of low value and that are safe.

 So let's start with a toy.
 Make the toy appealing and then toss it on the floor nearby you.
 The moment the dog has the item in his mouth, say ''drop it'' and show the treat.
 Your dog will drop the toy to get the treat.
 Repeat several times until your dog gets it, and responds to ''drop it'' even before you show the treat.
 You don't want to be stuck always showing a treat in order to get your dog to drop it!
 So start practicing saying "drop it" without showing the treat, just keep it in your pocket or out of sight inside your hand so that your dog doesn't rely on it.
 When your dog drops, praise and give the treat.

 Gradually, work your way to asking your dog to drop higher value items.
 You will arrive at a point where you can ask your dog to drop a piece of bread or a piece of steak.
 Remember the golden rule: the item given for ''dropping it'' should always be significantly higher in value than the item dropped.